kratik-agrawal/Sweat/README.md

 - "Would love it if something exists like that!"
 - "Waiting"
 - "I’ve been looking for something like this"

+## To Build

+Clone our repo.
+Run NPM Install
+Run NPM start and open an IOS simulator.
+We hope you can enjoy Sweat as much as did making it.

 <img width="562" alt="Screen Shot 2022-04-17 at 12 15 10 AM" src="https://user-images.githubusercontent.com/75349834/163705466-bef5632d-683f-4344-9285-bb8c4918e576.png">